danielfahy/neog_order_tracker/README.md

 # Order Tracker set up

-First we want to clean, migrate and seed the db seeding takes a while...
+First we want to clean, migrate and seed the db.
+Seeding takes a while...

 `rake db:drop db:create:all db:migrate db:seed`